'The Best Job In Kansas Corrections'

 “Well, I’m 53 years old, I’m here for manufacturing methamphetamine.
 I got a 20-year sentence.
 I’m eight years into it,” Olson says.

 There are no barbed wire fences surrounding these men, no armed guards at the gates.
-The only thing standing between these inmates and the open road is a few supervisors and the inmates’ commitment to themselves.
+The only thing standing between them and the open road is a few supervisors and the inmates’ commitment to themselves.

 Dexter Hedrick says the men who train these horses are kept busy.
 It takes about five months to get a horse ready for adoption.